Paying

 • You’re making a payment to or from an overseas bank account, or

-• You’re making a payment to an organisation that is registered as a payee with their Bank and Payments NZ, for example organisations such as Councils, water or power companies.
+• You’re making a payment to an organisation using the registered payee function on your banking app, for example organisations such as Councils, water or power companies.
 (This may differ depending on your bank.)

 Paying someone FAQs